ezsystems/ezplatform/README.md

-# eZ Studio
+# eZ Platform Enterprise Edition

-## What is eZ Studio ?
+## What is eZ Platform Enterprise Edition?
-*eZ Studio* is commercial CMS (Content Management System) software developed by eZ Systems.
+*eZ Platform Enterprise Edition* is commercial CMS (Content Management System) software developed by eZ Systems.

-*eZ Studio* derives from *eZ Platform*.
-It is composed of a set of bundles. eZ Studio, like eZ Platform, is built on top of the Symfony framework (Full Stack).
+*eZ Platform Enterprise Edition* derives from *eZ Platform*.
+It is composed of a set of bundles. eZ Platform Enterprise Edition, like eZ Platform, is built on top of the Symfony framework (Full Stack).
 It has been in development since 2014.

-### How to get access to eZ Studio?
+### How to get access to eZ Platform Enterprise Edition?

-While this meta repository, `ezstudio`, is public to ease installation and upgrades, full access can be obtained in one of three ways:
+While this meta repository, `ezplatform-ee`, is public to ease installation and upgrades, full access can be obtained in one of three ways:
 - Request an online demo on [ezstudio.com](http://ezstudio.com/)
 - As a partner, download trial version from [Partner Portal](http://ez.no/Partner-Portal)
 - As a customer with an eZ Enterprise subscription, get full version from [Service Portal](https://support.ez.no/Downloads).
   Or by setting up [Composer Authentication Tokens](https://doc.ez.no/display/DEVELOPER/Using+Composer) for use in combination with this repository.

-## eZ Studio vs. eZ Platform
+## eZ Platform Enterprise Edition vs. eZ Platform
-[eZ Studio](http://ezstudio.com/) is a distribution flavor of [eZ Platform](http://ezplatform.com/), the next generation CMS which uses the same Symfony-based kernel as *eZ Platform* (formerly known also as *eZ Publish 6*).
+[eZ Platform Enterprise Edition](http://ezstudio.com/) is a distribution flavor of [eZ Platform](http://ezplatform.com/), the next generation CMS which uses the same Symfony-based kernel as *eZ Platform* (formerly known also as *eZ Publish 6*).
-In short, eZ Studio comes with new features and services that extend eZ Platform functionality for media industry and team collaboration.
+In short, Enterprise comes with new features and services that extend eZ Platform functionality for media industry and team collaboration.

 ### Abstract:
 - **Very extensible** *You can extend the application and the content model in many ways*